What are some general colour matching rules?

 11. Red and pink

 While most people think red and pink clash, the two colours together can actually look very modern and striking.
+Hang a pink print above your bed to compliment the red.

 12. Red goes with black, white, grey and timber furniture